korupso/OVinder/documents/break-reports.md

 Today's the last day of school for her this semester, so this wont happen again, no matter what.

 ## 13.07.2020
 I did not really have a break today, since I had a job interview at Rafisa AG.

+## 14.07.2020
+I forgot to make a break, so I made it a little bit later.

+## 17.07.2020
+Got some lunch with my girlfriend today and did all my breaks on time.

+## 20.07.2020
+I did make a nice break today, since it's my birthday.

+## 21.07.2020
+I could not really make a break, since I needed to go to an appointment with Pete.

+## 22.07.2020
+I had a nice break today and on time for once.